nsccs/pygames/conways/README.md

 ## How it works

-### Every cell is represented by the `Cell` class.
+### Cells

-The class stores information about the cell's state and location.
-It also supplies a cell with the capability to locate its neighbors whoe share a side with it (left, right, up, down).
+Cells are simply alive or dead and can be asked for the location of the the neighbors with which they share a side (left, right, up, down).

 ### Egocentric approach